SQLI-Morocco/Azure-Serverless/Readme.md

 Serverless is consumption-based, which means that you don't need to anticipate any capacity, this different from using PaaS services, you still pay for the reserved compute.

 **Weather Alert Scenario**
-In this example  I'm going to build weather alert system ,using a bunch of Azure Serverless component , the idea is to connect Azure environment to the IoT device , this device is going to send data to the cloud , and within the cloud environment I’m going to use Servless component  to manage, store and route data , at the end the system is going to send email alert when the temperature is greater than a given thresholder
+In this example  I'm going to build weather alert system ,using a bunch of Azure Serverless component , the idea is to connect Azure environment to the IoT device , this device is going to send data to the cloud , and within the cloud environment I’m going to use Serverless components  to manage, store and route data , at the end the system is going to send email alert when the temperature is greater than a given thresholder

 In this demo I’m using :